 The Deeper Stuff

 As a registered nurse, I have worked in a number of areas including critical care, pediatrics, hospice, home health, travel nursing, women’s health, and mental health.
 I have seen some really sad things and some really incredible things.
-I have cared for the tiniest babies in an inner-city hospital, worked night shifts with critically ill patients, held the hands of those at the end of their life’s journey, and spent five amazing years working with a special kiddo who I loved and cared for until she passed away.
+I have cared for the tiniest babies in an inner-city hospital, worked night shifts with critically ill patients, held the hands of those at the end of their life’s journey, and spent five years working with a special kiddo who I loved and cared for until she passed away.
 Working with people on such a personal level has taught me something very important about human beings: We all want to be seen.
 We all wonder if we matter.
 We all struggle being human.
 As a struggling human myself, I know what it’s like to smile when I’m hurting inside, to feel hopeless under the weight of depression, and to seriously wonder about my purpose.
 Basically, I need all the help I can get and I’m totally cool with that.
 Therapy?
 You bet.
 Medication?
 Yep.
 Hours of listening to podcasts about mental health?
 Uh-huh.
 Working with a life coach?
 Absolutely.
 I am committed to working on myself because my health and happiness depend on it.
 I take a holistic approach to my own wellness and I take the same approach in my coaching practice.
 I have always had a special interest in neuroscience and psychology as a nurse and I am a firm believer that science and spiritual practices can be used together to offer healing and lasting change.